 Your raised bed garden is now ready for your favorite plantings!

 Below is a sampling of the herbs and vegetables that I used.
 I ordered 2-3, 4” pots of each plant depending on the size and the growing height.
-Of course, you can use any plants that you desire, as long as they grow well in your area.
-And don’t forget, you can always ask your local nursery for recommendations.
+You can use any plants that you desire, as long as they grow well in your area.
+Don’t forget you can always ask your local nursery for recommendations.

 Peppers- Red, yellow and hot